Andy-J-marshall/stanningley-bowls-website/README.md

 #### Update stats automatically

 Run `npm run get-stats-and-update`.
-This will use Playwright to generate text reports from Bowlsnet, save them locally, and then run the scripts to update the stats JSON files.
+This will use Playwright to generate text reports from BowlsNet, save them locally, and then run the scripts to update the stats JSON files.
 Once the updated files are committed and pushed, the changes will be deployed to prod automatically.

 #### Update stats manually

-If the step to generate the reports from Bowlsnet fails, you can manually update the stats:
+If the step to generate the reports from BowlsNet fails, you can manually update the stats:

--   Navigate to the Bowlsnet league URLs
+-   Navigate to the BowlsNet league URLs
 -   Go to Fixtures, then click the "..." dropdown and select Export matchcards, then select In text format
 -   Copy the outputted reports to a text file
 -   Save the file in the `/bowlsnetReports/{year}` directory